shashankprasanna/sagemaker-workshop-2021/content/3_build-train/train_xgboost_model.md

                                                       sagemaker_session=sagemaker_session)
 ```

-## Detecting Bias

-SageMaker Clarify helps you detect possible pre- and post-training biases using a variety of metrics.

 A `DataConfig` object communicates some basic information about data I/O to SageMaker Clarify.
 We specify where to find the input dataset, where to store the output, the target column (`label`), the header names, and the dataset type.